Environmental Performance Criteria 2.1

 Intent

-To achieve increasing levels of energy performance to reduce environmental impacts associated with excessive energy use.
+Achieve increasing levels of energy performance above the baseline in the prerequisite standard to reduce environmental and economic impacts associated with excessive energy use.

 Requirement